 Compounds: Molecules with Multiple Elements

 Compounds are formed when two or more different elements chemically bond together.
-These bonds can be either ionic or covalent.
 Ionic bonds involve the transfer of electrons from one atom to another, creating ions (charged atoms).
 These ions, with opposite charges, are then attracted to each other, forming a strong electrostatic bond.
+These bonds can be either ionic or covalent.
+Sodium (Na) loses an electron to chlorine (Cl), forming a positively charged sodium ion (Na⁺) and a negatively charged chloride ion (Cl⁻).
 Table salt (NaCl) is a classic example.
-Sodium (Na) loses an electron to chlorine (Cl), forming a positively charged sodium ion (Na⁺) and a negatively charged chloride ion (Cl⁻).
 These ions then bond together to form the crystal lattice structure of salt.

 Covalent bonds, on the other hand, involve the sharing of electrons between atoms.
 This sharing allows both atoms to achieve a stable electron configuration.
 Water (H₂O) is a prime example of a compound formed through covalent bonds.
 Oxygen shares electrons with two hydrogen atoms, creating a stable molecule.